Dhirajrvit/Blood-bank-/README.md

 # Blood-bank-
 # List of all major Library /Framework used:
 # For fronted
-Bootstrap:-use Bootstrap for making responsive
-Angular js:- used for UI
+Bootstrap:-use Bootstrap for making responsive, Angular js:- used for UI
 Javascript /Html and Css
 # For Backend